hyde65/casting-agency/README.md

 ```
 - Returns: a json with the next keys:
     - success: True.
-    - created: The id of the movie created.
+    - created: (int) The id of the movie created.

 Example: